Baby Strange

-Baby Strange are a Scottish indie rock band formed in 2012 in Glasgow, Scotland.
-The band consists of Johnny Madden (vocalist/guitarist), Connaire McCann (drummer) and Aidan McCann (bass) who share their name with a T. Rex track from the 1972 album The Slider.
+Baby Strange were a Scottish indie rock band formed in 2012 in Glasgow, Scotland.
+The band consisted of Johnny Madden (vocalist/guitarist), Connaire McCann (drummer) and Aidan McCann (bass) who share their name with a T. Rex track from the 1972 album The Slider.
 However, there are conflicting reports as front man Johnny Madden states in an interview with Guestlist says, "unlike people think we actually made the name up and it really stuck, and then we realised it was a T-Rex song."

 The three-piece from north Glasgow were friends for years.
 "Creating Baby Strange was a great way to show off our creative side which we didn’t have the opportunity to do beforehand" says frontman Johnny Madden, as this band seems committed on bringing their contemporary punk to the nation.
 A unique feature of Baby Strange is that the recording, videoing and artwork of all work is done by the band members themselves.